-(f) Slovenian settlement area from 8 pre-1886 maps overlaid with ${\cal G}$ variable is formally defined as

-Figure 2: Constructing ethnic boundary from historical ethnic maps where j and k are an edge's constitutive nodes observed in year t.
-The ensemble of maps $M{j,k,t}$ consists of the set of maps that cover the geographic location of j and k in one of the 50 years prior to t.
-The variable ethnic boundary j,k,t is the simple arithmetic mean of the map-level indicators that are 1 if a map m shows nodes j and k as being located in different ethnic settlement areas and 0 otherwise. k
+(f) Slovenian settlement area from 8 pre-1886 maps overlaid with G and k in one of the 50 years prior to t.
+The variable ethnic boundaryj,k,t is the simple arithmetic mean of the map-level indicators that are 1 if a map m shows nodes j and k as being located in different ethnic settlement areas and 0 otherwise.